jeffreytse/jekyll-jeffreytse-blog/about.md

 time.
 Besides that, I also fall in love with photography.
 Welcome to exchange ideas with me.

-Roadmap: 👨‍💻 -> 🎸 -> 🎹 -> 📸

-Here are some of my open-source projects:
+Here are some of my projects:

 - [jekyll-spaceship](https://github.com/jeffreytse/jekyll-spaceship): 🚀 A Jekyll plugin to provide powerful supports for table, mathjax, plantuml, mermaid, emoji, video, audio, youtube, vimeo, dailymotion, soundcloud, spotify, etc.
 - [jekyll-theme-yat](https://github.com/jeffreytse/jekyll-theme-yat): 🎨 Yet another theme for elegant writers with modern flat style and beautiful night/dark mode.